casdoor/casdoor-website/docs/basic/public-api.md

 ---
-title: Casdoor Public API
+title: Public API
-description: Casdoor Public API
+description: Authenticate and call the Casdoor REST API from your apps and scripts.
-keywords: [Casdoor Public API]
+keywords: [API, REST, authentication, OAuth, M2M]
 authors: [hsluoyz]
 ---

-Casdoor frontend web UI is a [SPA (Single-Page Application)](https://developer.mozilla.org/en-US/docs/Glossary/SPA) developed in React.
-The React frontend consumes the Casdoor RESTful API exposed by the Go backend code.
-This RESTful API is referred to as the `Casdoor Public API`.
-In Another word, with HTTP calls, you can do everything just like how Casdoor web UI itself does.
-There's no other limitations.
-The API can be utilized by the following:
+The Casdoor web UI is a React [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) that talks to the same REST API as your code.
+That API is the **Casdoor Public API**: anything the UI does can be done via HTTP.
+It is used by:

-- Casdoor's frontend
+- The Casdoor frontend
-- Casdoor client SDKs (e.g., casdoor-go-sdk)
+- Casdoor SDKs (e.g. casdoor-go-sdk)
-- Any other customized code from the application side
+- Your own applications and scripts

-The full reference for the `Casdoor Public API` can be found on Swagger: [**https://door.casdoor.com/swagger**](https://door.casdoor.com/swagger).
-These Swagger docs are automatically generated using Beego's Bee tool.
-If you want to generate the Swagger docs by yourself, see: [How to generate the swagger file](/docs/developer-guide/swagger/#how-to-generate-the-swagger-file)
+**API reference:** [https://door.casdoor.com/swagger](https://door.casdoor.com/swagger).
+To regenerate the Swagger spec, see [Developer guide – Swagger](/docs/developer-guide/swagger/#how-to-generate-the-swagger-file).

-## API Response Language
+## Response language

-Casdoor APIs support internationalized responses.
-The default response language is English.
-To receive error messages and other text content in your preferred language, include the `Accept-Language` header in your API requests:
+Responses can be localized.
+Send the `Accept-Language` header to get error messages and other text in that language:

 ```bash
 # Example: Get error messages in French